Seeking more ways to attract employers and professional interest on LinkedIn?

-Look beyond the commonly used areas of the site (such as Summary, Experience, or Education) and into the Projects section.
+Look beyond the commonly-used areas of the site such as About (formerly Summary), Experience, or Education and into the Projects section.

 The Projects section is a powerful part of LinkedIn, impacting the site’s search algorithm.

-These projects do NOT have to represent formal initiatives from your work history.
+Projects do NOT have to represent formal initiatives from your work history.

 Add Projects that show desirable skill sets, group and individual work efforts, new capabilities, or informal use of valuable skills that reinforce your brand message.

 Projects must be "linked" to either jobs in your Experience section or entries in your Education section – whether these are current activities or from your professional history.

 The key is to emphasize the type of project that is important to your target employers to demonstrate your value as a prospective employee, whether it’s a specific area of expertise or industry term common in your field.

 To get started using Projects, open your Profile.

 Navigate to Add profile section (shown left) in a blue box near the top, right of your Profile.